The Health Benefits of Citrus Fruit

-It's common knowledge that winter citrus fruits — including oranges, tangerines and grapefruits — are high in vitamin C. When cold season hits, the first sign of the sniffles prompts many to dose up on OJ.
-Citrus' cold-fighting abilities are well-documented, and it's nature's miracle that these fruits reach their peak during the virus-prone winter months.
+It's common knowledge that citrus fruit — including oranges, tangerines and grapefruits — are high in vitamin C. With the changing of seasons, the fluctuation of temperatures may be cause for the common cold.
+Citrus' cold-fighting abilities are well-documented, and it's nature's miracle that these fruits reach their peak during the virus-prone transitional months.
 But the cold-fighting power of citrus is but one of its myriad health virtues.

 Pink and ruby red grapefruits may owe their edge to lycopene, a carotenoid that lends them their rosy color.
 Lycopene is a potent cancer-fighter, especially in the case of prostate cancer.
 In one study, men who regularly consumed lycopene-rich foods were 82 per cent less likely to develop prostate cancer.
 The orange-red pigment that colors oranges and tangerines also has cancer-fighting properties.
 It has been shown to lower the risk of developing lung cancer, especially among smokers.
 Grapefruit, too, may protect smokers; in one study, drinking three six-ounce glasses of grapefruit juice daily reduced the activity of an enzyme that activates cancer-causing chemicals found in tobacco smoke.

 Diets high in citrus appear to have a protective effect against a host of other cancers as well.
 The pulp of citrus contains compounds that appear to help prevent breast cancer.
 Liminoids, phytonutrients found in oranges and grapefruits, help guard against cancers of the mouth, skin, stomach, and colon.
 They may inhibit tumor formation by increasing a key detoxifying enzyme that helps the body excrete toxic compounds.
 The detoxifying properties may also account for the reduced risk of kidney stones associated with regular consumption of orange or grapefruit juice.